LAUNCHING THE WRITING WORKSHOP: THE FIRST 5 DAYS

 One of the hallmarks of the Writing Workshop is self-selection of topics.
 But too many of our students have trouble thinking of topics to write about.
 That’s why it’s important to have a repertoire of topics in their writing folders.

-Introduction: Tell students that the best writing comes from topics that a writer feels strongly about.
-In this lesson, they will have an opportunity to generate a list of things they absolutely love and things they loathe – a new vocabulary word for some.
-They can tuck this list into the “Ideas” pocket of their writing folders to be available as topics for writing.
-The “loves” and “loathes” can lead to equally strong feelings and strong writing.
+I DO: Tell students that the best writing comes from topics that a writer feels strongly about.
+In this lesson, they will have an opportunity to generate a list of things they absolutely love and things they loathe (a great new vocabulary word!)

 What should we look for in student writing?
 This quick and easy checklist can help you identify what your students know and can do as writers.
 Click here or on the image below for a printable pdf and a more detailed three-level rubric.